 35.3.6.1 General

-Multi-link reconfiguration (ML reconfiguration, or reconfiguration for short) refers to a set of procedures through which an AP MLD can add one or more affiliated APs to the AP MLD, or remove one or more affiliated APs from the AP MLD
+Multi-link reconfiguration (ML reconfiguration, or reconfiguration for short) refers to a set of procedures through which an AP MLD can add one or more affiliated APs to the AP MLD, or remove one or more affiliated APs from the AP MLD.

 Tgbe editor: Please add following paragraph at the end of this subclause:

+(#10385)The ML reconfiguration also defines procedure for adding links dynamically to the multi-link setup of a non-AP MLD (e.g. after the AP MLD has added new affiliated AP) or deleting links dynamically from the current multi-link setup of a non-AP MLD without requiring (Re)association between the peer MLDs.

 35.3.6.2 Adding or removing affiliated APs